balasahebbhise/advanced-youtube-channel-pagination/readme.txt

 Demo youtube API Key:- AIzaSyBKANNBOEWuI41YQKRi7f6g3M7WhecXYtk;
 Default per page:- 04;
 Note: Pleas do not use above credential on production this is only for test purpose.

+== Screenshots ==

+1. This screen shot description corresponds to screenshot-1.png
+2. This screen shot description admin to screenshot-2.png
+3. This screen shot description corresponds to screenshot-3.png